yousaiditchewie/yousaiditchewie-v2/src/pages/blog/music-careers-that-make-the-most-money.md

 **Having a diverse set of skills helped me get my career started.**

-The first paying gig in LA was playing _guitar_ for an artist called [Davie](https://www.instagram.com/musicbydavie/).
+The first paying gig in LA was playing _guitar_ for an artist called <a href="https://www.instagram.com/musicbydavie/" target="_blank" rel="noopener noreferrer">_Davie_</a>.
 He went to the same college as me, and he actually recognized me in an LA coffee shop from playing in the band I was in.
 We exchanged info, and he later hit me up to play a festival with him.
 I actually can’t remember how he figured out that I even _played_ guitar, much less that I was good enough to get payed to travel a long distance to back him up on it.
 He never had me audition or anything.

 My second paying gig was also with Davie.
 I think he knew I was studying music production and audio engineering at a music school in LA, so he figured I must be able to engineer a recording for him.
 Just so happens we lived in the same neighborhood as me, and there was a decent recording studio down the street from my apartment.
 Their rates were really affordable if you brought your own engineer.
 He was smart and realized he could save a little money by hiring me to engineer rather than letting their in-house engineer record him.